flaamjab/kekule/README.md

 # Kekule

-A very basic RESTful API for a fictional online store.
+A very basic RESTful API for a fictional online store that implements CRUD operations for store items.

+An item is composed of

+1. ID,
+2. SKU,
+3. name,
+4. price,
+5. and category.

 ## Compiling and Running